JLW-7/numera-calculator/README.md

 ## Getting Started

 To get started with the Numera Calculator Website, follow these steps:
-1. Simply click [numeracalc.com](https://numeracalc.com/) to visit the website and start using the calculator.
+1. Simply click <a href=https://numeracalc.com/ target="_blank">numeracalc.com</a> to visit the website and start using the calculator.

 Or you can: